Plastic bags are ruining recycling. Here’s why.

 Now that you know plastic bags don’t belong in your recycling bin, you’re probably wondering what to do with them.
 You could toss them in the garbage, but keep in mind, they take a long time to photodegrade—up to 500 years, according to experts.
 Plus, they wreak havoc on wildlife.

 If you’re not into creating more waste, here are some other things you can do with those pesky plastic bags:

 - Reuse them.
 Instead of getting new ones, reuse the ones you already have.

 - Recycle them.
 Yes, you can recycle plastic bags—just not in your recycling bin.
 Every year we use about half a trillion plastic bags.
 Only 1% of are recycled correctly.
 Plastic bags can be dropped off at most supermarkets and big box stores.
 Keep your eyes peeled for takeback bins.
 British Columbia residents can drop plastic bags and overwrap off at a Recycle BC depot.
 You can find your nearest depot here.
+Tacoma, Washington residents can do the same at a local Recycle Center.
 Plastic bags are recycled into more plastic bags and composite lumber.

 Whatever you decide, just remember not to bag your recyclables.
 That way, you can contribute to a more efficient, more profitable recycling program.